 Cheetah Anatomy model 1/6th scale - flesh & superficial muscle

-At 1/6th scale It represents a large size cheetah at approximately 7.2 ft (220 cm) long, from tip of the nose to the tip of the tail, and a weight of approximately 145 lb .
+At 1/6th scale this cheetah écorché is one of seven models in the "Big Cats anatomy écorché", it represents a large size cheetah at approximately 7.2 ft (220 cm) long, from tip of the nose to the tip of the tail, and a weight of approximately 145 lb .
 The cheetah model is created from references of the live animals, the head is sculpted on top of a 3D scanned skull of a very large cheetah.
 The Cheetah Anatomy model is approx 10" long, highly detailed it shows superficial muscle on one side, surface anatomy on the other side.
 It features a detachable head, this allows the option of switching to the Mouth-Opened "Roar" head(sold separately) for alternative reference.
-This size is perfect for desktop reference, handling, teaching or study.
+This size of an anatomy tool is perfect as a desktop reference of anatomy for sculptor, or as animal anatomy for the artist; the size is design for ease of handling, for teaching, or study.

 This set includes the Mouth-closed head, the body, and large base.